Battle of the Shaer gas field (October–November 2014)

-The Battle of the Shaer gas field is a battle between the Islamic State of Iraq and the Levant (ISIL) and the Syrian government for the control over the Sha'er gas field during the Syrian Civil War.
-It is the second attack that was launched by ISIL on the gas field.
+The Battle of the Shaer gas field took place between the Islamic State (IS) and the Syrian government for the control over the Shaer gas field (Sha'er gas field) during the Syrian Civil War.
+It is the second attack that was launched by the Islamic State on the gas field.

 Background

-In mid-July 2014, radical jihadists of the Islamic State of Iraq and the Levant (ISIS) attacked and captured the field from government forces, which was followed by an Army counter-attack which drove ISIS back out.
+In mid-July 2014, radical jihadists of the Islamic State (IS) attacked and captured the field from government forces, which was followed by an Army counter-attack which drove ISIS back out.
 It was one of the deadliest battles up-to-date in the war between fighters of the militant group and government troops.